 If you're into park shredding, then you've come to the right place.
 Many consider Breckenridge Ski Area to have the best terrain parks in the US.
 There are four main park, with the best being Freeway, with its pro-level jumps, and Park Lane, with cool features and plenty of jibs.

-For apres ski, try the T-Bar, Salt Creek Saloon or Angels Hollow.
+For apres ski, try The Maggie, T-Bar, Salt Creek Saloon, Motherload, Angels Hollow or RUM Tavern.
 Looking for nightlife?
-Check out Cecillias, Sherpas and Yeti's, or Ullrs.
+Check out Blue Stag Saloon, Cecillias, Sherpas and Yeti's, Ullrs or Liquid Lounge.
 If you happen to be planning a trip for early January, make sure to check out the Ullr-Festival.

 The town center of Breckenridge has more charm that most of the Front Range ski areas.
 The surrounding region and bases areas have been heavily built up and may seem quite crowded at times, including during the week.
 You'll find many parking areas full by 10am even during weekdays.
 If it happens to have snowed in the days prior to arriving, you may find plenty of standing snow on the roads and sidewalks -- the town doesn't seem to agressively clear the roads or walkways.

 To reach the snowboarding at Breckenridge ski resort from Denver, head west on US70 to Exit #203 for Frisco.
 Head south on US9 up to the ski area.
+It's about 2.5 hours from Denver.
 The small town of Breckenridge is known for its historic mining district that has been renovated with several familiar franchises.

 TIP: for lift ticket deals, you can see their website in advance and possibly get up to $20 off per day.

-Overall, Breckenridge Ski Resort is the 3rd most popular snowboard & freeride destination of all 28 snowboarding resorts in Colorado.
+Overall, Breckenridge Ski Resort is the 3rd most popular snowboard & freeride destination of all 29 snowboarding resorts in Colorado.
+Several of the better snowboarding resorts are nearby Breckenridge Ski Resort including Loveland Ski Area, Winter Park Resort, Keystone Mountain Resort, Arapahoe Basin Ski Area, Copper Mountain Resort and Eldora Mountain Resort.